Steps to Take After a Cancer Diagnosis

 Step 4: Identify Valuable Resources for Assistance

 Travel grants, free airfare, complementary housing and even free treatment are all possible for patients.
 Our Patient and Family Advocates have helped many families understand their options, including access to financial assistance for treatment.
 We also help veterans with their VA Claims through our Veterans Assistance Department.
-Contact our Patient Advocate team at [[+phone]] to learn about these options or view our services and resources page, understand what is involved and ask any questions you have about mesothelioma.

 Step 5: Create a Support Network